addyosmani/backbone-fundamentals/index.md

 We now know that controllers are traditionally responsible for updating the view when the model changes (and similarly the model when the user updates the view).
 Since Backbone doesn't have its **own** explicit controllers, it's useful to review the controller from another MVC framework to appreciate the difference in implementations.
 Let's take a look at [Spine.js](http://spinejs.com/):

-In this example, we're going to have a controller called ```PhotosController``` which will be in charge of individual photos in the application.
-It will ensure that when the view updates (e.g a user edited the photo meta-data) the corresponding model does too.
+In this example, we're going to have a controller called ```TodoController``` which would be in charge of individual todos in the application.
+It will ensure that when the view updates (e.g a user edited the todo) the corresponding model does too.

 (Note: We won't be delving heavily into Spine.js beyond this example, but it's worth looking at it to learn more about Javascript frameworks in general.)